Opetushallitus/compleap/README.md

 ### Connecting from the client app

-First, switch from mock API to the locally served API by changing the `API_ENDPOINT` environment variable from `mock` to `/v2/match`.
+First, switch from mock API to the locally served API by changing the `RECOMMENDATIONS_ENDPOINT` environment variable from `mock` to `/v2/match`.

 To use the local recommendations API together with the client app (being served from e.g. the webpack-dev-server), both the API and an Nginx reverse proxy can be started by running:
 ```shell